Germanisation: Polish territories

 You also have a Fatherland. [...]
 You will be incorporated into my monarchy without having to renounce your nationality. [...]
 You will receive a constitution like the other provinces of my kingdom.
 Your religion will be upheld. [...]
 Your language shall be used like the German language in all public affairs and everyone of you with suitable capabilities shall get the opportunity to get an appointment to a public office. [...]

 As a result, there was an easing of Germanisation policy in the period 1815–30.
 The minister for Education Altenstein stated in 1823:

 Concerning the spread of the German language it is most important to get a clear understanding of the aims, whether it should be the aim to promote the understanding of German among Polish-speaking subjects or whether it should be the aim to gradually and slowly Germanise the Poles.
 According to the judgement of the minister only the first is necessary, advisable and possible, the second is not advisable and not accomplishable.
 To be good subjects it is desirable for the Poles to understand the language of government.
 However, it is not necessary for them to give up or postpone their mother language.
 The possession of two languages shall not be seen as a disadvantage but as a benefit instead because it is usually associated with a higher flexibility of the mind. [..]
 Religion and language are the highest sanctuaries of a nation and all attitudes and perceptions are founded on them.
 A government that [...] is indifferent or even hostile against them creates bitterness, debases the nation and generates disloyal subjects.

 Later the first half of the 19th century, Prussian policy towards Poles turned again to discrimination and Germanisation.
 From 1819 the state gradually reduced the role of the Polish language in schools, with German being introduced in its place.
+This policy was likely also inspired by English and French examples of using schools for asserting the national language.

 In 1825 August Jacob, a politician hostile to Poles, gained power over the newly created Provincial Educational Collegium in Poznan.
 Across the Polish territories Polish teachers were removed, German educational programmes were introduced, and primary schooling was aimed at the creation of loyal Prussian citizens.
 In 1825 the teacher's seminary in Bydgoszcz was Germanised.
 Successive policies aimed at the elimination of non-German languages from public life and from academic settings, such as schools.
 Subsequently, there was an intensification of Germanisation and persecution of Poles in the Province of Prussia and the Grand Duchy of Posen in 1830–41.